 - based on watersheds, river basins, and aquifers;

-- informed by the best available scientifically sound data;
+- informed by the best available scientific data;

 - reliant on uniform, consistently applied, and enforceable standards; and

-C. Waters shared among all users within a river basin must be apportioned equitably to meet reasonable needs and assure the long-term sustainability of the natural systems on which those water supplies depend.
+D. Shared waters must be apportioned equitably among all users to meet reasonable needs and assure the long-term sustainability of the natural systems on which those water supplies depend.

-D. Effective water management and allocation requires conservation as the primary management method.
-All Georgians mu st strive to become better water stewards, both for those living elsewhere in a given river basin and those living in a downstream area or adjacent state.
+E. Effective water management and allocation requires conservation as the primary management method.
+All Georgians must strive to become better water stewards for those living in a downstream area, adjacent state, or elsewhere in a given river basin.

 II.
 Organizational Structure and General Responsibilities